mechatroner/RBQL/README.md

 There is no complex logic, even query parsing functions are very simple.
 If something goes wrong RBQL will show an error instead of producing incorrect output, also there are currently 5 different warning types.

-### cli_rbql.py script
+### cli_rbql.py and cli_rbql.js scripts

-RBQL comes with cli_rbql.py script.
+RBQL comes with cli_rbql.py and cli_rbql.js scripts.
-Use it as standalone program to execute RBQL queries from command line.
+Use them as standalone programs to execute RBQL queries from command line.

 Usage example: